 One of the coolest aspects of working with editorial titles and brands is all the fun events they throw.
 For as long as I’ve been a freelance photographer and writer, I’ve had the privilege of covering The Enthusiast Network’s popular year-end track events and enthusiast automotive competitions.

-In 2017 that included Super Street magazine’s FF Battle and Show-Car Shootout at California’s Willow Springs Int’l Raceway, their Odd Swaps Challenge and annual Super Lap Battle at Buttonwillow Raceway, and European Car magazine’s Tuner GP across the desert at the über-posh Thermal Club.
+This year, that included Super Street magazine’s FF Battle and Show-Car Shootout at California’s Willow Springs Int’l Raceway, their Odd Swaps Challenge and annual Super Lap Battle at Buttonwillow Raceway, and European Car magazine’s Tuner GP across the desert at the über-posh Thermal Club.

 While European Car recently announced that it will be transitioning to an exclusively digital format, I hope that leads to working with the TEN teams on more of these experiential activations that have become some of my favorite events of the year.